priyaladesara/Yelp_Camp/README.md

 # YelpCamp

 YelpCamp is a full-stack web application where users can create and review campgrounds.
 To review or create a campground, users must have an account.
-This project is part of Colt Steele's Web Development Bootcamp course on Udemy.

 The project is built using Node.js, Express, MongoDB, and Bootstrap, with Passport.js handling authentication.